openmeterio/openmeter/docs/decisions/0001-event-streaming-platform.md

 - Kafka for event streaming.
 - ksqlDB for stream processing.

-To make OpenMeter adoptable to alternative streaming platforms we keep the interfaces generic.
+To make OpenMeter adaptable to alternative streaming platforms we keep the interfaces generic.

 ### Consequences